Festivus: Festivus practices and traditions

 The Festivus practices and traditions began as original O'Keefe family practices, and later expanded to include the traditions introduced in the 1997 Seinfeld episode "The Strike".

 O'Keefe family practices (1966–1997)

 The O'Keefe family holiday featured other practices, as detailed in The Real Festivus (2005), a book by Daniel O'Keefe's son, Dan O'Keefe.
 Besides providing a first-person account of the early version of the Festivus holiday as celebrated by the O'Keefe family, the book relates how Dan O'Keefe amended or replaced details of his father's invention to create the Seinfeld episode.
+Originally, the holiday celebrated the anniversary of Daniel O'Keefe's first date with his future wife Deborah, but later grew to encompass the elder O'Keefe's dislike of organized religion and the commercialization of Christmas.
+The holiday was typically celebrated around the Christmas and holiday season, but was also celebrated at other times of the year based on O'Keefe's whims.

 Festivus clock

 In a 2013 CNN segment on the origins of Festivus, O'Keefe spoke about the real-life experiences related to the holiday.
 O'Keefe's father, who originated some of the now-recognized Festivus traditions, used a clock in a bag nailed to a wall, not an aluminum pole.
 It was never the same bag, rarely the same clock, but always the same wall.
 The nailing was most often done in secret and then revealed proudly to his family.
 The younger O'Keefe told CNN: "The real symbol of the holiday was a clock that my dad put in a bag and nailed to the wall every year...I don't know why I don't know what it means, he would never tell me.
 He would always say, 'That's not for you to know'."